multiversx/mx-docs/docs/sdk-and-tools/erdpy/writing-and-running-erdpy-scripts.md

 Since **erdpy** is not only a CLI tool, but also a **Python SDK**, one can write Python modules or scripts based on erdpy in order to interact with the Blockchain.

-Some examples can be found at the following locations:
+Some examples can be found at the following location:

 - [elrond-sdk-erdpy examples](https://github.com/ElrondNetwork/elrond-sdk-erdpy/tree/master/examples)